DataDog/documentation/content/en/database_monitoring/setup_sql_server/rds.md

 2. [Install the Agent](#install-the-agent)
 3. [Install the RDS integration](#install-the-rds-integration)

-**For AlwaysOn users**, information about Availability Group (AG) secondary replicas is collected via the primary replica, so the agent must connect via the listener endpoint.
-It's recommended to use an observability node architecture where the agent is installed on a separate server and connects to the listener endpoint.
-Doing so helps keep the agent up and running in the event of a failover.
+**For AlwaysOn users**, the agent must be installed on a separate server and connected to the cluster through the listener endpoint, as information about Availability Group (AG) secondary replicas is collected from the primary replica.
+Additionally, installing the agent in this way helps keep it up and running in the event of a failover.

 ## Before you begin